chemag/rdtest/README.md

 # 2. Operation

 ## 2.1.
 Data Gathering
-The tool that runs the experiments is called `rdtest.sh`.
+The tool that runs the experiments is called `rdtest.py`.
 In order to run it, first you need to find a reference file that will be used to test the encoder.

 Run a simple encoder test:

 ```
-$ ./rdtest.sh /tmp/input.mp4 /tmp/results.txt --tmpdir /tmp/rdtest_tmp --resolutions "216x120" --bitrates "35" --rcmodes "cbr" -d
+$ ./rdtest.py /tmp/input.mp4 /tmp/results.txt --tmpdir /tmp/rdtest_tmp --codecs "x264" --resolutions "216x120" --bitrates "35" --rcmodes "cbr" -d
 ```

 Notes: